PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-41. How to connect the Raspberry Pi to a Bluetooth heart rate monitor.
+41. How to connect the Raspberry Pi to a Bluetooth heart rate monitor (Clinton Freeman, software engineer)

 .
 .